danielbarnes175/DanielBot/README.md

 	This will download the main files that contain all of the code.
 We will then need to download the dependencies.

    **Disclaimer:** If you want to make changes and save them to GitHub, then you should fork the repository, and then clone your forked version rather than use my files.
-Also, if you setup the bot so that you have to run it, you won't be getting updates as I push them so the bot won't be as functional.
-I recommend that you either add the bot I host to your server, or fork the repository so then I know which version you are running on.
 4. Use the following command:

 	  ```npm install```